-Sometimes known as the denouement, the resolution is the plot’s final section where the conflict’s loose ends are tied up.
-This section has a finality as it serves to establish new normalcy in the wake of the recent events.
+Sometimes known as a denouement, the resolution is the plot’s final section, where the conflict’s loose ends are tied up.
+This section has a finality as it establishes new normalcy in the wake of recent events.

 In the book world, we commonly find plot-driven genre fiction topping the paperback bestseller lists.
-In fact, most of the popular fiction known as ‘genre fiction’ is plot-driven.
+In fact, most popular fiction known as ‘genre fiction’ is plot-driven.

 Genre fiction comes in many forms, for example, science fiction, romance, fantasy, thrillers, and horror, to name but a few.